-Bitcoin currency exchange works in the same way you’re used to managing currency exchanges with national banks.
+Multi-crypto currency exchange works in the same way you’re used to managing currency exchanges with national banks.
 You have X amount of a certain currency and you can exchange it for Y amount of another currency using a currency exchange centre.
-You can make bitcoin currency exchanges using bitcoin wallets that support this functionality or you can make use of one of one of the innumerable worldwide exchange sources geared for bitcoin currency exchange.
+You can make cryptocurrency exchanges using multi-crypto wallets that support this functionality or you can make use of one of one of the innumerable worldwide exchange sources geared for cryptocurrency exchange.

-If someone wants to sell bitcoin, they would make a deposit to the exchange using the exchange’s bitcoin address.
+If someone wants to sell multi-crypto, they would make a deposit to the exchange using the exchange’s multi-crypto address.
 This user then has X amount of bitcoin within the exchange that is still linked to the user.
 This positive balance can then be used to exchange for the current exchangeable amount in a national currency or another cryptocurrency.

-Similarly, if a user wants to buy bitcoin using a national currency, they would make a deposit to the exchange in their currency and then use that positive balance to buy bitcoin from whoever is selling at the current rate of exchange.
+Similarly, if a user wants to buy multi-crypto using a national currency, they would make a deposit to the exchange in their currency and then use that positive balance to buy multi-crypto from whoever is selling at the current rate of exchange.

 - Credit card